Partnering with clients to provide on-demand contract lawyers, giving in-house legal teams the confidence to be agile.

 Advised Coal Mines Australia (a BHP Billiton subsidiary) on the Caroona Coal Project, the largest coal exploration project in Australia.
 We advise on strategic planning, environmental, mining and exploration access issues.
 We also acted in proceedings in the NSW Land and Environment Court and the NSW Supreme Court on several mining law matters.

-Minter Ellison continues to advise Boral on planning approvals for quarries (Lawnton, Yatala, Roseneath, North Ipswich, Moy Pocket, Mackay (Cedars), Tannum Sands, Redlynch, Redbank Plains and Purga quarries) and conversions of quarries to residential areas (Lawnton), infrastructure contribution levies and greenhouse reporting requirements.
+Providing ongoing advice to Boral on planning approvals for quarries (Lawnton, Yatala, Roseneath, North Ipswich, Moy Pocket, Mackay (Cedars), Tannum Sands, Redlynch, Redbank Plains and Purga quarries) and conversions of quarries to residential areas (Lawnton), infrastructure contribution levies and greenhouse reporting requirements.

 Advised Xstrata Coal Australia on the environment, planning and mining issues associated with all of its coal mining operations in NSW.